tensorflow/transform/docs/api_docs/python/tft/bucketize.md

 * <b>`elementwise`</b>: (Optional) If true, bucketize each element of the tensor independently.
-* <b>`always_return_num_quantiles`</b>: (Optional) A bool that determines whether the exact num_buckets should be returned (defaults to False for now, but will be changed to True in an imminent update).
+* <b>`always_return_num_quantiles`</b>: (Optional) A bool that determines whether the exact num_buckets should be returned.
+If False, `num_buckets` will be treated as a suggestion.
 * <b>`name`</b>: (Optional) A name for this operation.